Ashok-Aimlops/Mlops/README.md

 # Mlops
-Learning the mlops and CI/CD pipline creation
+Learning the mlops,CI/CD pipline creation and docker.